KiruthikaAdhi/compilers3057/README.md

 syntaxTree:

-        It constructs syntax tree for arithmetic expressions
+        It constructs syntax tree for arithmetic expressions.

+FLOWGRAPH:

+	It constructs flow graph from the generated Basic Blocks.

 Execution: